inventory management

 1. To better understand your inventory situation

-This also means that you can now see if you are under or overstocked and can take the necessary steps to either restock or sell off any excess inventory.
+This also means you can now see if you are under or overstocked and can take the necessary steps to either restock or sell off any excess inventory.

 2. To forecast your needs for next year

-Understanding your stock situation also allows you to calculate how much stock you have sold throughout the year - this gives you a better understanding of your business’s performance so you can forecast demand for next year.
+Understanding your stock situation also allows you to calculate how much stock you have sold throughout the year.
+This gives you a better understanding of your business’s performance so you can forecast demand for next year.

 3. Because…taxes